 \section{Introduction}

 Throughout the years, one of the main focus in the area of machine learning for decision support has been classification tasks.
 In this setting, the decision support system typically uses a classifier to predict the value of a ground truth label of interest and a human expert uses the predicted value to update their own prediction~\citep{bansal2019beyond, lubars2019ask, bordt2020humans}.
-Classifiers have become remarkably accurate in a variety of application domains such as medicine~\cite{jiao2020deep}, education~\cite{whitehill2017mooc}, or criminal justice~\cite{dressel2018accuracy}, to name a few.
-However, their data-driven predictions are not always perfect and, in the presence of aleatoric uncertainty, they will never be~\cite{raghu2019algorithmic}.
-As a result, there has been a flurry of work on helping human experts understand when and how to use the predictions provided by these systems to update their own~\cite{papenmeier2019model, wang2021explanations, vodrahalli2022uncalibrated, liu2023learning}.
-Unfortunately, it is yet unclear how to guarantee that, by using these systems, experts never decrease the average accuracy of their own predictions~\cite{yin2019understanding,zhang2020effect,suresh2020misplaced,lai2021towards}.
+Classifiers have become notably accurate in a variety of application domains such as medicine~\citep{jiao2020deep}, education~\citep{whitehill2017mooc}, or criminal justice~\citep{dressel2018accuracy}, to name a few.
+However, their data-driven predictions are not always perfect~\citep{raghu2019algorithmic}.
+As a result, there has been a flurry of work on helping human experts understand when and how to use the predictions provided by these systems to update their own~\citep{papenmeier2019model, wang2021explanations, vodrahalli2022uncalibrated, liu2023learning}.
+Unfortunately, it is yet unclear how to guarantee that, by using these systems, experts never decrease the average accuracy of their own predictions~\citep{yin2019understanding,zhang2020effect,suresh2020misplaced,lai2021towards}.